 Generally speaking, land development projects should take account of the geotechnical conditions, as well as other landform features, when determining the overall layout and utilisation of the site.
 Early identification of geotechnical constraints should inform the overall development proposals to minimise risks and mitigate natural hazards, for instance, by avoiding construction of sensitive structures and/or infrastructure in areas underlain by poor ground conditions.

-The extent of earthworks proposed for a development can significantly impact on the scope of the geotechnical investigation and assessment completed (see Section 2.2.6), including the level of complexity and professional input required.
+The extent of earthworks proposed for a development can significantly impact on the scope of the geotechnical investigation and assessment completed (see Clause 2.2.6), including the level of complexity and professional input required.

 Design